Broome

 The core course can be applied to following SUNY Transfer Paths:

-This course focuses on the theory and practice of cooking methods such as frying, roasting, broiling, griddle work, poaching and sauteing, with a basic understanding of use and care of kitchen equipment.
-Some items to be prepared by the student include: stocks, sauces, soups, vegetables, appetizers, sandwiches, salads, dairy products, meat, poultry, seafood, international dishes and basic bakery products.
+This course focuses on the theory and practice of dry heat, moist heat and combination cooking methods such as, but not limited to, frying, roasting, broiling, braising, shallow frying, poaching and sauteing, with a basic understanding of use and care of kitchen equipment.
+Some items to be prepared by the student include: stocks, mother sauces, soups, vegetables, starches, appetizers, sandwiches, salads, dairy products, meat, poultry, seafood.

 Prerequisite- Corequisite